Savings bonds 101: How they work and what you need to know

 Pros and cons of bonds

 The biggest positive of savings bonds relative to savings accounts is that you can achieve a higher yield with Series I bonds.
 These bonds offer a fixed interest rate and then an additional floating rate that adjusts with inflation.
-Many savings accounts offer lower yields than Series I bonds, though the best high-yield accounts offer higher rates.
+Many savings accounts offer lower yields than Series I bonds.

 Plus, as already mentioned, bonds are backed by the U.S. government, so they’re as safe of an investment as you can get.